 * all three music files were kindly selected and performed for the Essential Vermeer website by Joop Klaassen, contributor to the Stichting Clavecimbel Genootschap Nederland.

 The main center of virginal- and keyboard production was undoubtedly Antwerp, with the renowned Ruckers and Couchet families.
 Italy was the second most important center.
 After King Henry VIII purchased five virginals it enjoyed considerable appreciation in England as well.
-Until the 18th century the virginal remained in use both as solo instrument (even in music making private circle) as well as for accompaniment of the singing voice or melodic instruments, like the viola da gamba.
+Until the 18th century, the virginal remained in use both as solo instrument (even in private circles) as well as for accompaniment of the singing voice or melodic instruments, like the viola da gamba.

-The virginal nromally had a rectangular case, although polygon forms in various sizes were also built.
-The metal strings, only in single choir, runs roughly parallel to the keyboard.
+The virginal normally had a rectangular case, although polygon forms in various sizes were also built.
+The metal strings, only in single choir, run roughly parallel to the keyboard.
 They are plucked by plectra mounted on jacks.
 The jacks (one for each key) are arranged in pairs and placed along the line running from the front of the instrument at the left to the back at the right.
 They pluck in opposite directions so that the pairs of jacks are separated by closely spaced pairs of strings.
 Each pair of jacks is usually served by a single slot in the soundboard, together with another slot below in a thin guide above the keys.
-Leather on the soundboard and lower guide provides a quiet bearing surface for the jacks.
+Leather on the soundboard and lower guide provide a quiet bearing-surface for the jacks.

-One of the curious features of Vermeer's rendering of light is the double shadow.
+One of the most curious features of Vermeer's rendering of light is the double shadow.
 Double shadows are caused by the overlap of two shadows cast by light entering the room through two different windows.
-The first time they appear in Vermeer's oeuvre is in the Music Lesson where they are plainly visible to the right of the hanging mirror and to the right of the erect virginal lid.
-Double shadows rarely appear in the works of other artists and imply how closely Vermeer studied the optical reality that was before him in his studio.
+The first time they appear in Vermeer's oeuvre is in The Music Lesson where they are plainly visible to the right of the hanging mirror and to the right of the erect virginal lid.
+Double shadows rarely appear in the works of other artists.
 Painters were recommended to eliminate them lest they confuse the viewer.
 However, Vermeer did not adhere blindly to the reality he observed but utilized its most distinguishing aspects to exalt the pictorial and thematic reality of the work at hand.
-One scholar has noted that in respects to the shadows produced by a scale reproduction of the room depicted in the Music Lesson, the shadows in Vermeer's painting are narrower.
+One scholar has noted that compared to the shadows generated by a scale reproduction of the room represented in The Music Lesson, the shadows in Vermeer's painting are notably narrower.

-The double shadows in the present work are more clearly defined than those in the Music Lesson which could be caused either by greater intensity of light or by stylistic considerations.
+The double shadows in the present work are more clearly defined than those in The Music Lesson, which could be caused either by greater intensity of light or by stylistic considerations.
 They appear on the right-hand side of the gilt frame and the large ebony framed Cupid.
 P. T. A. Swillens, who first noted double shadows in his monographic study of 1950, included a diagram which illustrates how the longest shadows are cast by light entering through the window farther from the viewer (the one nearly attached to the background wall) while the second is cast by a second window nearer to the viewer.
-This second window appears in the Music Lesson but is only implied by the double shadows in the Lady Standing at the Virginal.
+This second window appears in The Music Lesson but is only implied by the double shadows in A Lady Standing at a Virginal.